Did you know?

 He has affection and character, he can enjoy equally the field and the fireside … a good fellow. – Leigh Hunt

-The Australian Stumpy Tail Cattle Dog was developed by a drover named John Timmins who drove large herds of cattle to market in Sydney.
+The Australian Stumpy Tail Cattle Dog was developed by a drover named John Timmins who drove large herds of cattle to market in Sydney, Australian.
 He needed a dog capable of working big, strong, wild cattle over long distances through the inhospitable Australian bush.
-Timmins was known for his ability with working dogs and over time, he crossed the wild Australian dingo with a black and white naturally bobtailed dog known as a Smithfield.
+Timmins was known for his ability with working dogs and over time, he crossed the wild Australian Dingo with a black and white naturally bobtailed dog known as a Smithfield.

 The Smithfield hailed from the Smithfield markets in England and was a great herder but he didn’t do well in the Australian climate.
 The resulting “Timmins Biters” were, later on, crossed with the blue merle smooth-coated collie to soften their bite and introduce some manners while keeping the herding instinct intact.